Neutron-nucleus dynamics simulations for quantum computers: Conclusions and future directions

 We also introduce a new commutativity scheme, DGC, that allows for a more optimal grouping of Pauli strings at the cost of a more complex diagonalizing unitary, as compared to the qubit-commutativity scheme.
 We show that for small bandwidths ($K<N/2$), the Gray encodings leads to the same number of Pauli strings as compared to the binary encoding, a lower number of QC sets, and the same number of DGC sets but with a lower number of two-qubit gates.
 While the number of commuting sets for the one-hot encoding is always three, we note that these measurements are on $N$ qubits, as opposed to $\operatorname{log}_2(N)$ qubits.

 To demonstrate the efficacy of the Gray encoding, the one-hot and Gray encodings are compared in quantum simulations of the lowest $\half^+$ state of n+$^{14}$C, only bound by $1.04$ MeV in the $K=3$ approximate potential, for $N=8$ basis states.
 Indeed, compared to the Gray-code simulations with three qubits, the one-hot simulations with eight qubits are much slower and show worse performance in the presence of noise.
 In addition, we perform quantum simulations using a shot-noise and noisy simulator to inform the suitability of these simulations in the far-term error-corrected and NISQ regimes, respectively.
 It is remarkable that for n+$^{10,12}$C and n+$\alpha$, we find that the shot-noise energies practically reproduce the corresponding exact value, whereas the noisy simulations coupled with the noise-resilient training method yield energies that deviate by less than one MeV.
 Finally, for the bound $\half^+$ orbit of the neutron-alpha optical potential deduced \textit{ab initio}, we report energy from the noisy quantum simulation that lies only within $1\sigma$ of the shot-noise outcome across a 14\% \hw\ variation.
+For this case, we also show that simulations with the DGC scheme outperform those using the QC scheme, and that the Gray encoding (for the QC scheme) leads to better precision and agreement with the noiseless outcome compared to the binary encoding.

 Going forward from here, one could simulate systems of three clusters or larger (multi-channel reaction descriptions or multiple pairs of nucleons for reaching heavy nuclei) to give a better understanding of the scaling of the problem and whether the Gray efficacy shown here for two clusters propagates to more complex systems.
 It is also important to explore the dependence on the energy scale, and in particular, to seek further improvements to manage very weakly bound states and resonances.
 Another open theoretical question is about the optimality of the Gray code.
 In this work, we use the binary reflective Gray code, but any Gray code will lead to the same performance.